 The advantage of using trait objects and Rust’s type system to write code similar to code using duck typing is that we never have to check whether a value implements a particular method at runtime or worry about getting errors if a value doesn’t implement a method but we call it anyway.
 Rust won’t compile our code if the values don’t implement the traits that the trait objects need.

-For example, Listing 17-10 shows what happens if we try to create a Screen with a String as a component:
+For example, Listing 17-10 shows what happens if we try to create a Screen with a String as a component.

 src/main.rs